Wednesday 20th March 2024, Manchester Central

 - Do not use subheadings (e.g. methods, results)

-The deadline for abstract submission is the 2nd March 2022.
-Abstracts of the accepted presentations will be printed in the Proceedings.
+The deadline for abstract submission is the 18th February 2024 at 11:59pm.
+Accepted abstracts will be printed in the Symposium Proceedings.
 Authors of accepted abstracts will receive free registration to the 2025 BVNS Symposium.